Pseudogene: Properties

 Pseudogenes for RNA genes are usually more difficult to discover as they do not need to be translated and thus do not have "reading frames".
+A number of rRNA pseudogenes have been identified on the basis of changes in rDNA array ends.

 Pseudogenes can complicate molecular genetic studies.
 For example, amplification of a gene by PCR may simultaneously amplify a pseudogene that shares similar sequences.
 This is known as PCR bias or amplification bias.
 Similarly, pseudogenes are sometimes annotated as genes in genome sequences.

 Processed pseudogenes often pose a problem for gene prediction programs, often being misidentified as real genes or exons.
-It has been proposed that identification of processed pseudogenes can help improve the accuracy of gene prediction methods.
+It has been proposed that the identification of processed pseudogenes can help improve the accuracy of gene prediction methods.

-Recently 140 human pseudogenes have been shown to be translated.
+In 2014, 140 human pseudogenes have been shown to be translated.
 However, the function, if any, of the protein products is unknown.

 Types and origin

 There are four main types of pseudogenes, all with distinct mechanisms of origin and characteristic features.
 The classifications of pseudogenes are as follows: